-(11) If it is recognized as beneficial for educational and research purposes by the supervisor, undergraduate courses of the Faculty of Science and Engineering and the Department of Science, School of Education may be taken and counted as credits required for completion (30 credits) up to the upper limit on the number of credits specified by each department.
-However, a student cannot take a course that he/she already took as an undergraduate student.
-In addition, these credits cannot be recognized as credits required for a teacher's specialized certificate and various other qualifications.
+(12) If it is recognized as beneficial for educational and research purposes by the supervisor, undergraduate courses in the Faculty of Science and Engineering may be taken but not counted as credits required for completion (30 credits).
+A student cannot take a course that he/she already took as an undergraduate student.